 5. Airedale Terriers

 The Airedale Terrier is a high-energy breed that loves to be outdoors.
 They are known for being very playful.
-If you have children and a big backyard, then the Airedale terrier is the right choice for you.
+If you have older children and a big backyard, then the Airedale terrier is a terrific choice for you.

-Although they are friendly, they are also strong enough to cause accidental harm to smaller pets or children during play.
-The Airedale doesn’t shed much even during the change in season.
+Although they are friendly, Airedale Terriers are also strong enough to cause accidental harm to smaller pets or young children during play.
+Take your pup to obedience classes, but don’t forget to also teach your kids how to properly handle a dog!
+The Airedale doesn’t shed much even during the changes in seasons.
 They can grow 23 inches tall and they weigh 50 to 70 pounds.
 The life expectancy of an Airedale is 11 to 14 years.

 Related: Best Airedale Terrier Breeders in the United States.